nestauk/asf_core_data/README.md

     asf_core_data@ git+ssh://git@github.com/nestauk/asf_core_data.git@$BRANCH

-The MCS data can then be pulled in using:
+The data can then be pulled in using:

     from asf_core_data import get_mcs_installations